Protocol-based array extensions not working

 }

 That’s better!
-You can now use this extensions for every person collection you may stumble upon:
+You can now use the extensions for every person collection you may handle:

 let matchingFriends = person.friends.matching("peter")

 …or can you?
-Turns out…you can’t.
-Since Person is a protocol and not a concrete type, the code above won’t work!
+Turns out you can’t!
+Since Person is a protocol and not a concrete type, this code doesn’t work!
 If you try it, it will fail with this error:

 Using 'Person' as a concrete type conforming to protocol 'Person' is not supported